 This means that despite taking the same doses, large differences can occur in the drug concentrations observed in individual patients.

-Since all patients currently receive the same dose, resulting drug concentrations are often either too high or too low, which can result in increased adverse drug reactions or reduced efficacy.
+Since all patients currently receive the same dose, the resulting drug concentrations are often either too high or too low, which can result in increased adverse drug reactions or reduced efficacy.

 Figure modified from Groenland et al. (2019)